 In tandem with that, I’ve run this blog to share my passion for bike travel and adventure.
 Between these two projects, I’ve created financial freedom and enabled my dream to cycle around the world and live anywhere I like.

-This maverick guide on how to start a travel blog is designed to show you the possibilities that exist to make money online blogging about something that you love, right now, today.
+This maverick guide on how to get started as a travel blogger in 2023 is designed to show you the possibilities that exist to make money online blogging about something that you love, right now, today.

-We’ll explore the possibilities of how to start a travel blog in any niche through the lens of a local destination site and an adventure travel blog.
+We’ll explore the possibilities of how to get started as a travel blogger in any niche through the lens of a local destination site and a cycle touring blog.

-Post pandemic there is going to be a boom in travel.
-Folks have been locked down, cooped up, not able to travel for so long that when the restrictions finally lift, there’s going be a huge appetite for travel stories and destination guides.
+Post-pandemic there has been a boom in travel.
+Folks have been locked down, cooped up, not able to travel for so long that since the restrictions finally lifted, there’s been a huge appetite for travel stories and destination guides.

-How to start a blog about your local town
+How to get started as a travel blogger for your local town

-You don’t have to travel the world to become a travel blogger.
+You don’t have to travel the world to get started as a travel blogger in 2023.
 Where you live and your local area just happens to be a new and exciting place on some happy-go-lucky travellers bucket list.

 Consider the possibilities of starting a super-specific, hyper-local travel blog about the town, neighbourhood or region that you know best.
 That’s exactly how I started my travel blog more than ten years ago.